Breadcrumbs

 Implicit and Explicit Commits

 Changes to persistent state objects are not saved to the persistent state database immediately, but on transaction end.
 This is called implicit commit.
-If an error occurs during a transaction, transaction changes will be rolled back to the beginning of the transaction (see xUML Runtime Transaction Concepts and Transaction Rollback Behavior).
+If an error occurs during a transaction, transaction changes will be rolled back to the beginning of the transaction (see xUML Runtime Transaction Concepts and Persistent State Transaction Concept).

 Additionally, the following action types are part of the transaction and affected on commit / roll back if they were used in persistent state context: